makersacademy/chitter-challenge/README.md

 - This project is a fork of `https://github.com/makersacademy/chitter-challenge`
 - Understand the `User Stories`
 - Create `Domain Models` from the User Stories
+- Setup a basic layout for the app with `MVC` mapped out
+- Install a testing framework for unit tests (RSpec) and Capybara for feature tests.

 ##### User Stories